stefanocampanella/MHPC-project/_sources/backmatter/final.md

 [^frontend]: Frontend developers experience this inconvenience on a daily basis.
 However, here I am not really talking about javascript frameworks.

 Are we doomed to learn useless stuff?
 I think that the answer is no. Nonetheless, I think that learning a particular technology, which does not teach us something more general, is a waste of time.
 Details of implementation will come and go[^details], general questions will stay: the deeper the longer.
-Bartosz Milewski writes the following ending to a blog post {cite}`milewski2020math` with the title "Math is your insurance policy".
+Bartosz Milewski ends with the following words an article on his blog {cite}`milewski2020math` titled "Math is your insurance policy".

+[^details]: As well as languages, libraries, compilers, and beloved compiler flags.

 > I’m often asked by programmers: How is learning category theory going to help me in my everyday programming?
 The implication being that it’s not worth learning math if it can’t be immediately applied to your current job.
 This makes sense if you are trying to locally optimize your life.
 You are close to the local minimum of your utility function and you want to get even closer to it.
 But the utility function is not constant–it evolves in time.
 Local minima disappear.
 Category theory is the insurance policy against the drying out of your current watering hole.

-[^details]: As well as languages, libraries, compilers, and beloved compiler flags.

 ```{bibliography}
 :filter: docname in docnames